-Modified fat diet key to lowering heart disease riskJuly 13th, 2011 By Glenda Fauntleroy in Health /
+Modified fat diet key to lowering heart disease riskJuly 13, 2011 By Glenda Fauntleroy in Medicine & Health / Health

 The debate between good fat versus bad fat continues, as a new evidence review finds that a modified fat diet and not a low fat diet might be the real key to reducing ones risk of heart disease.